Peleoclimate and Geobiology Research Group

 Geology Cover

 Core activities of my research group are concerned with using coralline red algae as high-resolution archives of late Quaternary marine climates.
-Focusing on mid- and high-latitude regions we are currently generating multicentury to millenial-scale algal-based climate records from the Bering Sea and northwest Atlantic.
+Focusing on mid- and high-latitude regions we are currently generating multicentury to millenial-scale algal-based climate records from the Bering Sea, northwest Atlantic and Arctic Ocean.
+Below are several examples of ongoing coralline algal proxy reconstructions.

-4) Influence of Nutrients on Extratropical Shallow Water Carbonates
+3) Influence of Nutrients on Extratropical Shallow Water Carbonates and Benthic Foraminifera

 Influence of Nutrients on Extratropics Shallow Water Carbonates